Closeness to the Diagonal for Longest Common Subsequences in Random Words: Introduction

 \section{Introduction}

 Let $x$ and $y$ be two finite strings.
-A common subsequence of $x$ and $y$ is a subsequence which is a subsequence of $x$ as well as of $y$.
-A Longest Common Subsequence (LCS) of $x$ and $y$ is a common subsequence of $x$ and $y$ of maximal length.\\
+A common subsequence of $x$ and $y$ is a subsequence of both $x$ and $y$, while a longest common subsequence (LCS) of $x$ and $y$ is a common subsequence of maximal length.

-Throughout, let $X$ and $Y$ be two random strings $X=X_1\ldots X_n$ and $Y=Y_1\ldots Y_n$, and let $LC_n$ denote the length of the LCS of $X$ and $Y$.\\ As well known, common subsequences can be represented as alignments with gaps; and this is illustrated next with some examples:\\ { First take the binary strings $x=0010$ and $y=0110$.
-A common subsequence is $01$.
-We represent this common subsequence as an {\it alignment with gaps}.
-We allow only for alignments which align the same letters or letters with gaps.
-We represent a common subsequence by aligning the letters of the subsequences from each word.
-The letters which do not appear in the common subsequence get aligned with a gap; several alignments can represent the same common subsequence.
-In this first example, an alignment corresponding to the common subsequence $01$ is given by
+It is well known that common subsequences can be represented via \textit{alignments with gaps} as illustrated, next, on some examples: First take the binary strings $x=0010$ and $y=0110$.
+A common subsequence is $01$, which can be represented as an alignment with gaps as follows: The common letters are aligned together, while each letter not appearing in the common subsequence is aligned with a gap.
+Several alignments can thus represent the same common subsequence and in this first example, an alignment corresponding to the common subsequence $01$ is given by